-Open Space
+Open Space/Landscaping

-On-site open space requirements will vary based on the size of the proposed project and can include paved plazas and courtyards:
+• On-site open space/landscaping requirements will vary based on the size of the proposed project and can include paved plazas and courtyards:

 Project (gross sq. ft.)
-Minimum Open Space (percentage of total project site)
+Minimum Open Space/Landscaping (percentage of total project site)

 Over 750,000 40%

 501,000 to 750,000 35%

 300,001 to 500,000 30%

 100,001 to 300,000 25%

 Up to 100,000 20%

-- A reduction in minimum open space can be considered when: - Other on-site or district amenities are provided, such as cafes/restaurants or exercise facilities that are open to the public; or - On-site open space, plazas or courtyards are accessible to the general public to enjoy.

-• Exceptions to development standards or zoning regulations can be considered with provision of increased open space.
+- A reduction in minimum open space/landscaping can be considered when: - Other on-site or district amenities are provided, such as cafes/restaurants or exercise facilities that are open to the public; or - On-site open space, plazas or courtyards are accessible to the general public to enjoy. - Exceptions to development standards or zoning regulations can be considered with provision of increased open space. - Combine or link open space on adjoining properties whenever feasible to create larger usable outdoor areas.